 (b) the child is involved in the International Secondary Student Exchange Programme.

-[Regulation 12 inserted in Gazette 17 Dec 2002 p.
+[Regulation 12 inserted: Gazette 17 Dec 2002 p.
 5907.]

 13. Criteria prescribed (Act s.
 76(2)), dependent of scholarship holder

 For the purposes of section 76(2), a child who is not entitled to reside permanently in Australia is entitled to be enrolled at a government school if —